biocorecrg/CoursesCRG_Containers_Nextflow_May_2022/docs/nf-core.rst

 .. tip::
 	Find alternative ways of installation on the nf-core `documentation <https://nf-co.re/tools/#installation>`__

-We can now check nf-core available commands:
+We can now check the nf-core available commands:

 .. code-block:: console